-The current study investigates how the Three Conditions-Approach developed by IUCN's World Commission on Protected Areas (WCPA) Post-2020 task force would work for the current German National Biodiversity Strategy (of 2007) and the Nature Conservation Action Programme 2020 launched by the Ministry of the Environment in 2015, the environmental conditions given in a densely populated and highly industrialized country like Germany, and Germany's global cooperation under the CBD.
-The Three Conditions map for Germany shows that most areas fall into conditions C1 (Cities and Farms) and C2 (Shared Landscapes) while condition C3 (Large wild areas) is nearly not found any more.
+The current study investigated how the Three Conditions-Approach developed by IUCN's World Commission on Protected Areas (WCPA) Post-2020 task force would work for the current German National Biodiversity Strategy (of 2007) and the Nature Conservation Action Programme 2020 launched by the Ministry of the Environment in 2015, the environmental conditions given in a densely populated and highly industrialized country like Germany, and Germany's global cooperation under the CBD.
+The Three Conditions map for Germany showed that most areas fell into conditions C1 (Cities and Farms) and C2 (Shared Landscapes) while condition C3 (Large wild areas) was nearly not found any more.

-The study presents information about the situation in Germany with respect to different categories of protected areas and types of land use and compares the conservation measures undertaken in Germany for the implementation of the NBS with the activities proposed for each of the Three Conditions.
+The study presented information about the situation in Germany with respect to different categories of protected areas and types of land use and compared the conservation measures undertaken in Germany for the implementation of the NBS with the activities proposed for each of the Three Conditions.
 The authors findings and conclusions were discussed with German experts in a workshop.

 Therefore, if the Three Conditions-Approach would be used for shaping the post-2020 biodiversity framework it could help to advance Germany's nature conservation efforts domestically to some degree and significantly in the global context.